-If you’ve never tried a yoga class, you don’t know what you’re missing.
+If you’ve never tried a yoga session, you don’t know what you’re missing.
 Before you write it off as merely an hour of breathing and deep stretching, know that yoga fits well into any workout routine.
-Whether you’re a hard-core CrossFit buff or an occasional neighborhood walker, you need to remember to take care of your body so that it can continue to perform well for you.
+Whether you’re a hard-core CrossFit buff or an occasional neighbourhood walker, you need to remember to take care of your body so that it can continue to perform well for you.

 First up, a restorative yoga class in the Kisementi area of town taught by a sweet Indian woman named JayJay.
 I don’t know about you guys, but the Kampala I live in can be incredibly hectic.
 Long boda rides work permanent knots in your back and the daily inefficiencies of handling simple tasks can drive an expat crazy!
 If those symptoms sound familiar, you need to de-stress and take a restorative yoga class from my new friend, JayJay.